Sergio16T/funky-go/README.md

     log.Printf("Match %+v found at index %+v\n", *found, i) }
 ```
-FindIndex of the first value in the array that passes the given predicate
+FindIndex of the first value in the array/slice that passes the given predicate
 ```go
 sampleList := []int{1, 2, 3, 4, 5}